pppontusw/SL-next-departure-py/README.md

 ## Instructions

-Clone the repo and create a config.py in the root with the following content:
+Clone the repo and create a config.py in the root with the following content

 ```
 import os